AbElo-77/Portfolio-Webpage/README.md

 This portfolio project includes:

-- **Frontend:** React + TypeScript, featuring a personal portfolio, project showcase, and blog.
+- **Frontend:** React + TypeScript, featuring a personal portfolio, project showcase, and about section.
 - **Backend:** PHP scripts for handling forms and potential database integration.
 - **Media:** Images, GIFs, and videos showcasing projects.